restorecommerce/scheduling-srv/README.md

 [depend]: https://img.shields.io/david/restorecommerce/scheduling-srv.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/scheduling-srv/master.svg?style=flat-square

 A generic microservice for scheduling jobs and emitting them over [Apache Kafka](https://kafka.apache.org/).
-Job scheduling is implemented using [kue-scheduler](https://github.com/lykmapipo/kue-scheduler) which is a job scheduling extension of [kue](https://github.com/Automattic/kue) backed by [Redis](https://redis.io/).
+Job scheduling is implemented using [bull](https://github.com/OptimalBits/bull) backed by [Redis](https://redis.io/).
 This service provides a [gRPC](https://grpc.io/docs/) interface for scheduling new jobs as well as manage the existing ones.
 Jobs can also be managed asynchronously using Kafka.
 Currently, three kinds of jobs can be scheduled:
 - immediate jobs;
 - one-time future jobs;